marcin-lawrowski/wise-chat/readme.txt

 `/unban [IP address]`
 or go to Settings -> Wise Chat Settings page, select Bans tab and then delete the desired ban from the list.

+= How to kick users? =

+Log in as an administrator and go to Settings -> Wise Chat Settings page, select Moderation tab.
+Enable "Enable Admin Actions" option and go to chat page.
+Next to each message there should be a button for kicking the user who sent the message.

+Alternatively, you can go to Settings -> Wise Chat Settings page and select Kicks tab.
+In "Add Kick" section specify IP address and click "Add Kick" button.

+= How to get the list of kicked users? =

+Log in as an administrator, go to Settings -> Wise Chat Settings page and select Kicks tab.

+= How to remove kicked IP address? =

+Log in as an administrator, go to Settings -> Wise Chat Settings page, select Kicks tab and then delete the desired IP address from the list.

 = How to get some information (e.g. IP address) about an user? =

 Log in as an administrator and type the command: